Baron Opportunity Fund: Latest Insights and Commentary

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Opportunity Fund (the Fund) increased 5.44% (Institutional Shares) in the third quarter, trailing the Russell 3000 Growth Index (the Index) by 497 basis points due to disappointing stock selection.
+Baron Opportunity Fund (the Fund) increased 4.63% (Institutional Shares) in the fourth quarter, outperforming the Russell 3000 Growth Index (the Index) by 349 basis points due to stock selection.